stratum/stratum/stratum/tools/stratum-replay/README.md

 However, you will get the following messages if something goes wrong:

 ```
-Faild to send P4Runtime write request: [Error detail]
+Failed to send P4Runtime write request: [Error detail]
 ```

-This means there is a P4Runtime error when the tool is trying to send a write request, but there is not error when writing the same request to the original switch.
+This message means there is a P4Runtime error when the tool is trying to send a write request, but there is not error when writing the same request to the original switch.

 You may also get some warning message such as:

 ```
-Expect to get error but the request successed.
+Expect to get an error, but the request succeeded.
 Expected error: [Error message]
 Request: [Request budy]
 ```

-This means there are some error shown in the log, which means we should expected an error when we sends the write request, but we don't get any error.
+This means there is an error shown in the log, which means we should expect an error when sending the write request, but we don't get any error.

 The third warning message you can get is:

 ```
-The expected error message is different to the actual error message:
+The expected error message is different from the actual error message:
 Expected: [Error message]
 Actual: [Error message]
 ```

-This means there is an error in the log, and the replay too also get an error after sending a write request, but the error message is different.
+This message means there is an error in the log, and the replay tool also get an error after sending a write request, but the error message is different.

-Errors and warnings above can be caused by wrong software version (e.g., using different version of stratum) or using the wring write request for a given pipeline config file.
+Errors and warnings above can be caused by the wrong software version (e.g., using a different version of stratum) or using the wring write request for a given pipeline config file.

 # Usage and available options: